Mohtashim-Syyed/CC-106395/Phase 3/readme.md

 The structure of our Yacc script is given below; Our file is divided into three sections which are as follows:

--Definition section
+- Definition section

--Rules section
+- Rules section

--C code section
+- C code section

 The definition section is used to define any parameters for the C program, any header files to be included and global variable declarations.
 We also define all